-- Do not question community members about their opinions; - Do not publicly ask people for the source of their information; - Be diplomatic if you need to correct what another person has said; - Do not use personal references or names

-(for example "such and such likes this idea" or "I heard the community supports this idea");

-- Do not directly criticise anyone; and - Do not undermine the personal dignity of anyone present.
+- Do not question community members about their opinions; - Do not publicly ask people for the source of their information; - Be diplomatic if you need to correct what another person has said; - Do not use personal references or names (for example "such and such likes this idea" or "I heard the community supports this idea"); - Do not directly criticise anyone; and - Do not undermine the personal dignity of anyone present.

-In meetings, cultural and political elements come into play and Aboriginal and Torres Strait Islander people may react in ways that differ from those of non- Aboriginal and Torres Strait Islander people.
+In meetings, cultural and political elements come into play and Aboriginal and Torres Strait Islander people may react in ways that differ from those of non-Aboriginal and Torres Strait Islander people.
 There may be many more people quietly talking or moving around, but this does not mean people are not paying attention or are being disrespectful.
 When people speak they may work gradually towards the topic by talking first about other matters or stories.
 There may not be many questions from people at the meeting because in many Aboriginal and Torres Strait Islander communities, it is considered bad manners to be too inquisitive.
-Also many Aboriginal people will resist answering questions that they feel intrude on their privacy
+Also many Aboriginal people will resist answering questions that they feel intrude on their privacy.

-9 Working with Aboriginal Families and Communities; NSW Department and Communities and Justice website: : https://www.facs.nsw.gov.au/providers/aboriginal-communities
+11 Working with Aboriginal Families and Communities, Communities NSW website: community.nsw.gov.au/for_agencies_that_work_with_us/childrens_services/aboriginal_access/aboriginal_resources.html